cmda-minor-web/css-to-the-rescue-2223/week1/the-assignments.md

 ## The assigned CSS Methodologies

 You _have_ to work with the CSS methodology assigned to you.
 Which means you have to study its powers and shortcomings.
-Here are the different methodologies with your name below one.
+Here are the different methodologies with your name below one. *(Yes, your name is below one, just click on them :-)*

 <details>
 <summary><strong>No IDs, no classes</strong></summary>